Feel-ix-343/markdown-oxide/README.md

     - [ ] Headings
     - [ ] Tags.
 - [ ] Dataview support
+- [ ] Take some influence from LogSeq!!!!! https://docs.logseq.com/#/page/start%20here
+    - [ ] Support Logseq syntax and completions/parsing for block references

 ### Dev Todo's

 - [X] Extract the RwLock read pattern
 - [ ] Fix: updating diagnostics after code action

+# Workflows

+- Linking to daily notes in the future to set todos; checking references to those notes using the language server

+# The bottom line

+Listen; I really like vim motions.
+I also really like low latency terminal editing.
+I very much so also like my neovim plugins.
+And wow I also like using obsidian (and other md apps).
+Can't I just have it all???
+Can't I brute edit in neovim and preview and fine edit in the JS madness?
+Well, I thought I could; that is why I am making this.
+(And hopefully why you will help me!)